coenm/RepoM/README.source.md

 RepoM will not compete with your favourite git clients, so keep them.
 It's not about working within a repository: It's a new way to use all of your repositories to make your daily work easier.

+If you recognise this introduction you might be right.
+RepoM is a fork of the popular [RepoZ](#credits).

 ## The Hub

 The hub provides a quick overview of your repositories including their current branch, a short status information, and optionally some provided tags.
 Additionally, it offers some shortcuts like revealing a repository in the Windows Explorer, opening a command line tool in a given repository, checking out git branches and lots of other predefined or customizable actions.